redsach/redsach.github.io/_pages/about.md

 I like applying data science and AI to open questions in ionospheric and space plasma physics.
 I believe that machine learning should go beyond simply making predictions or forecasts - it should be used to help advance scientific discovery.
 In a recent project we used _Explainable AI_ techniques to reveal new insights into plasma bubbles, which can interfere with GPS signals.

+I am proficient in Python, including the data science and ML modules.
+I interogate data, by understanding the objectives of the project, examining the distributions, and improving the signal-to-noise ratio.

 If you would to know more about me or my work, drop me an [email](mailto:sachin.reddy.18@ucl.ac.uk) or follow me on [Twitter](https://twitter.com/red_sach).